Official guidance · Primary source · 2026

 Google told you what works.
 Most of the industry is ignoring it.

-In December 2025 Google published the first official guide for AI features in Search.
+In May 2026 Google published a dedicated guide to optimizing for its generative AI features, following its December 2025 "AI features and your website" page.
 It explicitly tells site owners to ignore four tactics the industry is selling.
 Here's what the document actually says — and why the boring advice is the only advice that holds up.

 Chapter 01